concur/concur-platform-sdk-dotnet/README.md

     if (receiptImage != null) Console.WriteLine("Successfully submitted a receipt to the report header");
 ```

-If you want to see how to create expense entries for a report, how to submit receipt images to expense entries, how to access company configuration, how to determine allowed expense policies, how to determine allowed payment types, or how to determine allowed expense types, please browse our Windows, Android, or iOS [samples](https://github.com/concur/concur-platform-sdk-dotnet/tree/master/sample).
+If you want to see how to obtain OAuth tokens our of a user's loginID and password, how to create expense entries for a report, how to submit receipt images to expense entries, how to access the configuration groups for a company, how to determine the allowed expense policies, how to determine the allowed payment types, or how to determine allowed expense types, please browse our Windows, Android, and iOS [samples](https://github.com/concur/concur-platform-sdk-dotnet/tree/master/sample).

 # ConcurPlatform Library in Details